YoussefEssDS/ChatBot/README.md

 # Deep learning NLP ChatBot

-Building a SEQ2SEQ architecture ChatBot
+We will through this tutorial build a SEQ2SEQ architecture ChatBot.